 Another way to test the alignment between the leaders of a company and other shareholders is to look at how many shares they own.
-I reckon it’s a good sign if insiders own a significant number of shares in the company.
-Aqua America insiders own about US$19m worth of shares.
+Usually, the higher the insider ownership, the more likely it is that insiders will be incentivised to build the company for the long term.
+Aqua America insiders own about US$24m worth of shares.
 That equates to 0.3% of the company.
-While this is a strong but not outstanding level of insider ownership, it’s enough to indicate some alignment between management and smaller shareholders.
+While this is a strong but not outstanding level of insider ownership, it's enough to indicate some alignment between management and smaller shareholders.

 So What Does This Data Suggest About Aqua America Insiders?

 It doesn't really mean much that no insider has traded Aqua America shares in the last quarter.
 But insiders have shown more of an appetite for the stock, over the last year.
 Insiders do have a stake in Aqua America and their transactions don't cause us concern.
 Of course, the future is what matters most.
 So if you are interested in Aqua America, you should check out this free report on analyst forecasts for the company.